 With a lot of wildlife photography and nature photography equipment available on the market, it can be very difficult to decide what camera and lens work best.
 Nature photography can be especially frustrating to shoot since most birds are small and impossible to get close to.
 Over the years, I have used many cameras, but one has positively changed my ability to shoot all types of birds: from endangered birds to singing birds to all types of owls, cardinals, mockingbirds, penguins, and every bird in between.
 That camera is the Nikon D850.

-My Experience with the Nikon D850
+My Experience with Nature Photography using the Nikon D850

 The Nikon D850 has a very high resolution of 45 megapixels.
-This allows me to stay back further and still get a good size image.
+This allows me to stay back farther and still get a good size image.
 The downside to this high resolution is noise if the light is not bright enough.
-To minimize the noise problem, I set my camera to auto ISO and not go above 2500 ISO.
+To minimize the noise problem, I set my camera to auto ISO and do not go above 2500 ISO.
 If the light level is too low, I shoot at a lower shutter speed.
 I can do this if the bird is not flying or moving around too much, or I will pull out my Nikon D5, which can handle a much higher ISO.

 No Tripod, No Problem

 Overall, using this combination of high-quality equipment has given me extraordinary flexibility that previously had only been a dream in nature photography.
 Following birds on their journey, to places as near as Magic Hedge to as far as Nairobi National Park, not being tethered to a tripod has made it much easier to move around.
 This ease has allowed me to get into the best position to quickly achieve a beautiful bird photo.